Skip to main content

 • Eye Health

-On Aug.
-21, weather permitting, a solar eclipse — when the moon blocks the sun — will be visible in North America.
-A total eclipse will occur in certain locations in the U.S., and a partial eclipse will be visible across the rest of the country, including Minnesota.
-While the eclipse is going to be a momentous occasion, it’s something experts say you need to enjoy safely.
+On April 8, a solar eclipse — when the moon blocks the sun — will be visible in North America as the sun crosses Mexico, the U.S. and Canada.
+A total eclipse will occur in certain locations in the U.S., and a partial eclipse will be visible in other areas of the country, including Minnesota, Wisconsin and Iowa.
+While the eclipse is a momentous occasion, it's something eye experts say you need to enjoy safely.

 Eclipse viewers should follow these safety tips from the American Academy of Ophthalmology and the American Astronomical Society:

 • Carefully look at your solar filter or eclipse glasses before using them.
-If you see any scratches or damage, don’t use them.
+If you see any scratches, tears or damage, don't use them.

 • Before looking up at the bright sun, stand still and cover your eyes with your eclipse glasses or solar viewer.
 After glancing at the sun, turn away and remove your filter — don't remove it while looking at the sun.